ouspg/CompSec/Lab1_Fuzzing/README.md

 - [ImageMagick](https://www.imagemagick.org/script/index.php) - An open-source suite for displaying, converting and editing image, supporting over 200 file formats.
 - See [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) main page for a comprehensive list of tools it has found bugs on.
 Newer versions of software can spawn new bugs, but the most common tools are usually tested the most so they might not be the best to start with.

-You should at minimum provide the following information in the documentation:
+You should at minimum to provide the following information in the documentation:
 - Which fuzzer was used
 - Brief explanation of the target software and why you chose it
+  - Are you fuzzing the whole software or some specific part of it?
+  - Is software using some libraries?
+Are those fuzzed as well?
-- Operating system and version information
+- Operating system and version information.
+Version numbers of target software, target software libraries, fuzzer and operating system are very important!
+Can you explain why?
 - Compiler and debugger flags
-- Initial testcase(s) and the one producing a crash
+- Initial testcase(s) and the one(s) producing a possible crash
   - Necessary steps to reproduce the crash

-To be continued..
-Work in progress.
+- It is not necessary to find any bugs.
+It is enough, if you can prove that you have fuzzed with good code-coverage and they way how input was mutated (=what kind of input fuzzer created overall))